This is our annual Falling Plate Championship, where participants knock over steel plates on the racks installed on the upper pistol range.

 3. Keep finger(s) out of the trigger guard until completely up on target & ready to shoot.

-4. Keep finger(s) out of the trigger guard when holstering, drawing from holster & during all reloads.
+4. Keep finger(s) out of the trigger guard when: holstering, drawing from holster, malfunction clearing & during all reloads.

-5. Wear eye and ear protection at all times on the range.
+5. Wear eye and ear protection at all times on the range (with exception of Lunch, when firing line will be closed).

-6. All weapon safeties must be engaged when holstering or drawing (including “decocker” safety devices).
+6. All weapon safeties must be engaged when holstering & drawing (including “decocker” safety devices).

 7. No handling of firearms anywhere on the range, with the exception of the safe table, or at the firing line when instructed by R.S.O to “load & make ready”.